welcome to STRIVING FOR SUSTAINABILITY!

 We will move towards a greener community by providing informational resources, offering educational workshops, and working with schools, businesses, and town leaders to take advantage of grant opportunities at the local and state level.
 We encourage participation, curiosity, and conversation from all voices and perspectives as we green our community together.

 Meet our team.
-Understand our mission, vision, and values.
+Find out our mission, vision, and values.

 Support Us